nicholasjackson/fake-service/README.md

 All features for Error Injection are available for HTTP and gRPC services.

+**NOTE:** gRPC calls do not return a message when an error is returned

 ### Service Errors
 To simulate a HTTP service which returns an Internal Server Error (Status Code 500) error 20% of the time, the following command can be used: